KnightShade07/BookDBFinal/README.md

 Program.cs - main entry point for the application.

-Registration.cs - class for handling book registration.
+Registration.cs - Class for handling book registration.

+Final_BookRegistrationDB.sql - The Database that goes with the application.